-What Is Sapiosexual Preference?
+What Is a Sapiosexual?
 6 Signs You’re Attracted to Intelligence

 A chiseled jawline.
 Well-defined abs.
 Full lips.
 The hourglass figure.
 No matter which way you swing, when it comes to sexual attraction, there are certain cliches that stand out in terms of qualities people look for.
 Those mentioned are, admittedly, superficial.
 But beyond an obsession with physical appearance lies an attraction to the mind.
 Someone who finds intelligence sexually attractive is termed a “sapiosexual.”

 Rooted in the Latin “sapere,” sapiosexual wasn’t added to the Merriam-Webster dictionary until 2020.
 The concept is integrated into society, however; some dating apps offer it as a clickable preference.
 (In 2014, OkCupid listed sapiosexual as an option when choosing sexual orientation and mate preferences.)

 But what’s behind the trend?
 Does the thought of intelligent conversation turn you on?
 Are you sexually attracted to someone who prefers reading books to hitting nightclubs?
 Are you a sapiosexual person, and is sapiosexuality truly on par with other sexual orientations?